Thank you for reading our post, please rate this article at the end.

 Eco Mode on & RV refrigerator in auto mode

 You run the generator, ensuring the Eco mode is turned on and the RV refrigerator is in auto mode.
-You should start your RV air conditioner in fan mode first, then gradually bring the compressor on, just as the first step.
-This step makes the generator grunt, but the compressor keeps producing cold air.
+You should start your RV air conditioner in fan mode first, then gradually turn on the compressor, just as the first step.
+This step makes the generator work harder, but the compressor continues to produce cold air.

 Honda EU2200i Inverter Generator at Walmart